Updated: Nov 15

 It can feel daunting moving into a new office space or refurbishing your existing workspace and there is a lot of industry jargon.
 We have created a guide to help with understanding the fit out world, which can be confusing for those unfamiliar with the industry.
 We discuss the differences between the two and what is Cat A and Cat B office fit out as well as expectations from your fit out partner, so you have a full understanding of your project.

-Put simply, Cat A fit out transforms a space making it fully functional, yet empty.
-Cat B fit out transforms the space tailored exactly to the occupant with the space suitable for occupation.
+Put simply, Cat A transforms a space making it fully functional, yet empty.
+Cat B transforms the space tailored exactly to the occupant with the space suitable for occupation.
 It would be completely branded down to acoustic panelling, office plants and fully fitted office furniture.
-It is helpful to understand initially what a fit out actually it.
+It is helpful to understand initially what a fit out actually is.

 What is a Fit Out?